 Leaders must look at systems, not just individuals

 Oshry talks about systems as made up of Top, Middle, Bottom and Client spaces.
 What people experience when in these spaces is predictable - maybe exaggerated or mitigated by personality, but essentially a condition of being in the space.
-Like wet feet is a condition of being in a puddle!
+Just like wet feet is a condition of being in a puddle!
+Let me quote the introductory foreword to Barry Oshry's book Seeing Systems...

 Bottoms are oppressed by what they see as uncaring Tops [ie feel vulnerability and disregard]